diego1q2w/lregret/datasets/linear/computer_hadware/README.md

 ```
 ### Expected result

-It might be slightly different for different values and different iterations
+It might differ between values and iterations
 ```
 --- Result for Computer Hardware Data using L1 Regularisation ---
 Weights: